JensKlimke/jk/services/service-manager/README.md

-# Certobot-Go
+# Service Manager

-Certobot-Go is a Go implementation of the certbot service for managing SSL certificates.
-It replaces the previous Rust implementation while maintaining the same functionality.
+Service Manager is a Go implementation for managing services, including SSL certificates.
+It replaces the previous Certobot-Go implementation while expanding functionality.

 ## Features